apigee/terraform-modules/samples/x-iac-pipeline/README.md

 test.123-456-789-012.nip.io: ACTIVE
 ```

-Once that status reads **ACTVITE** it might still take a short moment for the certificate to propagate through the platform.
+Once that status reads **ACTIVE** it might still take a short moment for the certificate to propagate through the platform.
-However, shortly after that you should see successful responses to request sent to the test proxy (see command below).
+However, shortly after that you should see successful responses for requests sent to the test proxy (see command below).

 ### Testing
 Run the following command to execute a simple end-to-end test for your setup.